ambroiseodt/itl/README.md

 The folder ```src/nanollama``` contains the most reusable components, which can be put together in the ```apps``` folder for various applications.
 The code in ```apps/memory``` can be used to study the memory load of in-tool learning in a controlled setting and the code in ```apps/large_scale``` can be used to study in-tool learning at large scale.

 ## Getting started
+We provide below the instructions to install the library and start launching experiments.

+### Installation
 The code runs Python 3.10+.
 Here are some installation instructions:
 - Install [miniconda](https://docs.conda.io/projects/miniconda/en/latest/).
 Follow the instructions online, most likely you will execute the following commands.